Skellig: Themes

+Prequel

 Hodder published Almond's 300-page prequel to Skellig late in 2010, My Name is Mina (ISBN 978-0-340-99725-3).
 It was one of four books on the 2011 Guardian Award shortlist and one of eight on the 2012 Carnegie shortlist.
 Both The Guardian and the Carnegie panel recommend Mina for readers age nine and up.
 According to children's book editor Julia Eccleshare, "Almond promotes and celebrates freedom for children and their thinking in this lyrical book about growing up."